rabbitmq/internals/quorum_queues.md

 ### Avoiding Unbounded Log Growth

 The show must go on.
-FIFO (ish) processing must continue else the log will grow and grow and grow.
+FIFO (ish) processing must continue or the log will grow and grow and grow.

 Things that could cause the Raft log to grow in an unbounded fashion: